 Recently there have been numerous articles about the surging demand for qualified data scientists, how universities are responding to the shortage with new programs in data science, the high salaries that data scientists can receive, and the like.
-In fact, data scientists are so in demand that recruiting techniques on social media like crowd-sourcing and competitions based on an assigned task is among the tactics being used to find the necessary talent beyond the traditional resume and interview.
+Data scientists are so in demand that recruiting techniques on social media, like crowd-sourcing and competitions based on an assigned task, are among the tactics used to find the necessary talent beyond the traditional resume and interview.

 In this article, I’ll drill down into the role of the BI director, focusing on the specific skills, experience, and educational background that are currently trending as highly important for this role.
 This information is based on research of numerous job descriptions recently posted on LinkedIn.

 What are the top skills and experience listed for BI owners in recent job descriptions?
 On the flip side, what skills and experience might be desired, but appear less frequently?

 The chart at the end of this section shows the breakdown.
 It’s also interesting to tie the skills and experience with some of the typical tasks that might be involved.

 80% of job descriptions for BI directors call for strategic ability.
 A BI director must be able to craft a compelling vision and then carry it out in a well-developed strategy.
 The BI director might be required to develop a game plan for optimizing the BI platform by determining how best to use existing data analytics, architecture, and technology and where to make improvements.
 Or, this person could be in charge of establishing best practices for BI, data warehousing, and data governance.